 In consideration of the above requirements, the success of the test requires sampling procedures which ensure accuracy and reliability of analysis.
 The samples should be taken from tissues or surfaces in a consistent manner.
 Sample preparation may require optimization and precision in nucleic acid extraction methods.
 The reagents and buffers must be of high quality and purity.
 The testing environment must be from possible contaminants such as RNAse or DNase or the presence of virus or interfering DNA.

 The quantitative data is only as accurate and reliable as the reagents and controls.
 Primers must be optimized for specificity and reference standard DNA, for the positive control standard curves, should come from certified sources.

 The real-time PCR equipment must be functional and free-from errors such that clean and reliable data production is achieved.
 Real-time PCR runs can take several hours depending on the reaction complexity, which can be addressed by multiplexing samples and increasing parallel throughput, provided appropriate quality control measures are taken.

 Several details challenged the initial rollout and effectiveness of real-time RT-PCR tests in the COVID-19 emergency, including suboptimal primers, inappropriate reference standards, and contaminated reagents and samples.

-Despite the early challenges, the development of optimized and standardized methods have given rise to comprehensive guidelines for real-time RT-PCR testing published by the CDC, a validated CDC diagnostic for use with standard equipment, and over 60 FDA-approved molecular diagnostic platforms based upon the technique.
+Despite the early challenges, the development of optimized and standardized methods have given rise to comprehensive guidelines for real-time RT-PCR testing published by the CDC, a validated CDC diagnostic for use with standard equipment, and many FDA-approved molecular diagnostic platforms based upon the technique.